akn9050/Roles-and-Policies/ROLES.md

 Microsoft.Networks includes a lot of resources like Virtual Networks, Network Interfaces, Network security groups, Public IP Address, Load Balancers, Local Network Gateways, Application Gateways. </br>
 We can further deny or allow this resources more specifically. </br>
 For a Virtual machine normally we will be using Virtual Networks, Network Interfaces, Network security groups and Public IP Address.
-If we are giving full permissions then operatins in Rbac will look like this.</br>
+If we are giving full permissions to these resources then operations in Rbac will look like this.</br>
 __Microsoft.Networks/virtualNetworks/*__ </br>
 __Microsoft.Networks/networkInterfaces/*__ </br>
 __Microsoft.Networks/networkSecurityGroups/*__ </br>